Hamisakim/MonoMelody/README.md

 Users may also filter and if a Loop contains any genre it will be shown!

-## User authentication, Login and Register
+## User authentication, log in and Register
-Upon successful registration the user will be logged in automatically to create a more pleasant UX.
+Upon successful registration, the user will be logged in automatically to create a more pleasant UX.
 ![Screenshot 2021-04-30 at 15 21 24](https://user-images.githubusercontent.com/76621344/119320779-d7a35a80-bc73-11eb-9433-5fc3f6dbaf44.png)

 ## Like button
-Component can be placed placed anywhere using Loop id as prop.
+The component can be placed anywhere using Loop id as a prop.
-Checks if user has liked before and renders option to like/unlike accordingly.
+Checks if the user has liked before and renders option to like/unlike accordingly.
 Unliking will delete the like from the database.
-Will refresh counter at set interval and on like/unlike.
+Will refresh counter at a set interval and on like/unlike.
 ![Screenshot 2021-04-30 at 16 07 30](https://user-images.githubusercontent.com/76621344/119320798-dd00a500-bc73-11eb-8e1a-5c5ab6991602.png)